You are viewing the RapidMiner Server documentation for version 9.5 - Check here for latest version

-Mirror groups are prepared to automatically manage the memberships of LDAP authenticated users.
 Any regular group can be turned into a mirror group.
-After turning the group into a mirror group it loses all users that were assigned to it but it is also prepared to gain new members automatically when an LDAP authenticated user logs in.
+Once the group is turned into a mirror group, it loses all the users that were assigned to it, but it gains new members automatically when an LDAP/SAML-authenticated user logs in.

 Defining mirror groups

-Open Administration > User management and the Groups tab.
+Under Administration > User management, select the Groups tab.

 Select any of the groups.
-Please note the Group Mirroring column that indicates the mirrored status and LDAP mirror groups column that indicates the associated LDAP groups.
+Please note the column Group managed by LDAP/SAML that indicates the mirrored status and the column LDAP/SAML groups bound to this group that indicates the corresponding LDAP/SAML group.

-The left side contains the available and the right side contains the already associated LDAP groups.
+The left side contains the available and the right side contains the already associated LDAP/SAML groups.
 You can use the buttons in the middle to change the association.
-If you don't find the required LDAP group in the list you can create it manually.
+If you do not find the required LDAP/SAML group in the list you can create it manually.

-The admin user can create or delete LDAP groups by opening the group management screen and selecting the Manage LDAP groups action on the right side.
+The admin user can create/delete LDAP/SAML groups established inside RapidMiner Server by opening the group management screen and selecting the Manage LDAP/SAML groups action on the right side.

-- To add a new LDAP group: If the LDAP group you wish to use is not present in the LDAP management list, enter the name of the LDAP group and click on Add.
+- To add a new LDAP/SAML group: If the group you wish to use is not present in the LDAP/SAML management list, enter the name of the LDAP/SAML group and click on Add.
 Afterwards the new group should be displayed in the table.

-- To remove an LDAP group: Click on the Delete icon next to the group you want to remove.
-If you want to delete an LDAP group which is already used, check the Force delete mirrored groups checkbox to be able to remove these groups as well.
+- To remove an LDAP/SAML group: Click on the Delete icon next to the group you want to remove.
+If you want to delete an LDAP/SAML group which is already used, check the Force delete mirrored groups checkbox to be able to remove these groups as well.

-Keep in mind the LDAP group should always reflect the name of the group on the LDAP server.
+Keep in mind the LDAP/SAML group name should always reflect the name of the group on the LDAP server or in the SAML response.